So you’re buying a new home and want to get the best deal possible.

 4. Increase Your Credit Score

-The higher your credit score the cheaper your loan will be.
+The higher your credit score, the cheaper your loan will be.
 Lender fees and interest rates are tied directly to your credit rating.
-There are a few simple things you can do to improve your credit score quickly before applying for a mortgage loan.
+You can do a few simple things to improve your credit score quickly before applying for a mortgage loan.

 Pay Down Your Credit Card Balances

-The balance on your credit cards vs the credit limit is called you credit utilization ratio.
+The balance on your credit cards vs. the credit limit is called your credit utilization ratio.
 This ratio accounts for 30% of your overall FICO score, only your payment history (35%) has a higher impact on your credit rating.

 It’s recommended to keep your balances below 15% of your credit limits to maximize your credit score.